 Many sectors need to decarbonize by around 2050.
 This means that some sectors will have to reach zero emissions (though at different rates) to be aligned with 1.5 degree C (2.7 degree F) pathways — not just net-zero.
 Compensation for residual emissions should only happen for the harder-to-mitigate sectors, such as agriculture.
 Although some existing initiatives focus on tracking net-zero targets, there is currently no initiative that comprehensively distinguishes net-zero targets and zero-emissions targets.

-Number of financial institutions joining the Natural Capital Finance Alliance and the Finance for Biodiversity Pledge
+Number of financial institutions joining the Finance for Biodiversity Pledge

-As of May 2022, 132 financial institutions were part of Natural Capital Finance Alliance or had signed their Finance for Biodiversity Pledge.
+As of December 2024, 190 financial institutions had signed their Finance for Biodiversity Pledge.

 Financial institutions play an important role in managing biodiversity risks and funneling capital into solutions that preserve and protect natural ecosystems.
 They can share best practices and engage in efforts to advance public policies or sectoral practices related to environmental sustainability by joining alliances and coalitions.

-The Natural Capital Finance Alliance encourages financial institutions to reduce and manage nature-related risks and make investments that have a positive impact on natural capital.
-Financial institutions have also developed a Finance for Biodiversity Pledge, which calls upon finance leaders to protect and restore biodiversity and ecosystems via their financing and investment activities.
+Financial institutions have developed a Finance for Biodiversity Pledge, which calls upon finance leaders to protect and restore biodiversity and ecosystems via their financing and investment activities.
 Some specific pledges include engagement with companies to increase positive biodiversity impacts, target- setting and public reporting on progress.

-As more financial institutions join these coalitions and recognize the importance of finance supporting nature-based solutions, they increase their collective power to shape public policies and promote common best practices.
-As of May 2022, 132 financial institutions were part of Natural Capital Finance Alliance or had signed the Finance for Biodiversity Pledge.
+As more financial institutions join coalitions and recognize the importance of finance supporting nature-based solutions, they increase their collective power to shape public policies and promote common best practices.
+As of December 2024, 190 financial institutions had signed the Finance for Biodiversity Pledge.
 Once pledges and commitments are made, the critical next step is implementation, which will be tracked once data becomes available.

 Net-zero stewardship